ESMValGroup/ESMValTool/guidance_doc.rst

 *	Adjusting any ECV/dataset/producer information on the cover page and the file name.
 *	Adding additional information on a possible preprocessing of the data (spatial/temporal aggregation, CMORization).
 *	Adding the executive summary of the report with selected figures, text and references.
-*	Produce the full reports and add them to the word template

 Now, you are potentially done, and if satisfied can upload it to the shared repository for internal evaluation.